-Our meta-mechanism (Section 3) is a generalization of the weakest-competitor VCG mechanism that uses side information sets rather than the ambient type space to determine payments.
+Proofs of all results in this paper are in Appendix A. Our meta-mechanism (Section 3) is a generalization of WCVCG that uses side information sets rather than the ambient type space to determine payments.
 (Misreporting is not limited to side information sets.)
 Our meta-mechanism relaxes efficiency in order to use the side information to boost revenue.
-The notion of a weakest competitor highlighted by the weakest-competitor VCG mechanism is a key ingredient in our study of side information.